15 Tips to Keep Your Fridge and Freezer Safe

 Power outages can be a major inconvenience, leaving you without access to lighting, heating, and even the ability to cook your food.
 But in addition to being inconvenient, power outages also harm your food supply.
 Without electricity, fridges and freezers can quickly lose effectiveness, causing the food inside to go bad.

-While having a well-stocked emergency kit with non-perishable items is important, it's also wise to invest in a standby generator.
+While having a well-stocked emergency kit with non-perishable items is important, investing in a standby generator is also wise.
 This will keep essential appliances functioning during a power outage, ensuring that your food remains safe until the electricity is restored.
 Not only will this save you the cost of replacing spoiled food, but it will also give you peace of mind during unexpected power outages.

 11. Always Place Your Fridge And Freezer At A Safe Place